Key Takeaways

 Can dogs eat tuna?
 While tuna can be a delicious treat for your pup, it is important to be aware that certain types of tuna may not be the best choice for your four-legged pal.
 Canned tuna in oil or brine is not recommended as an occasional snack because of the high levels of sodium.

-Additionally, raw or cooked tuna intended for human consumption can contain harmful bacteria which can make your furry friend sick.
+Additionally, raw tuna – even if intended for human consumption – can contain harmful bacteria which can make your furry friend sick.
 The safest way to give your dog a tuna treat is by choosing canned light tuna in water, though this should still only be given sparingly due to its high mercury content.

 Can Dogs Eat Fish in General?